api3dao/contracts/docs/contracts/api3-server-v1/api3marketv2.md

 Api3MarketV2 inherits [HashRegistry](../access/hashregistry.md), which inherits Ownable, which means Api3MarketV2 has an owner.
 Unlike HashRegistry, the Api3MarketV2 ownership cannot be transferred or renounced (i.e., the owner specified at the deployment is immutable).
-In addition to [HashRegistry functionality](../access/hashregistry.md#the-owner), Api3MarketV2 allows its owner to cancel all subscriptions for a dAPI by calling `cancelSubscriptions()` in case the dAPI needs to be decomissioned urgently, without waiting for the ongoing subscriptions to end.
+In addition to [HashRegistry functionality](../access/hashregistry.md#the-owner), Api3MarketV2 allows its owner to cancel all subscriptions for a dAPI by calling `cancelSubscriptions()` in case the dAPI needs to be decommissioned urgently, without waiting for the ongoing subscriptions to end.

 ## Merkle roots as HashRegistry hash types